-During the gastroscopy the nurse, using a sucker similar to the dentist, will remove any saliva collecting in your mouth.
+During the gastroscopy the nurse, using a sucker similar to that used at the dentist's, will remove any saliva collecting in your mouth.
 Tissue samples (biopsies) may be taken painlessly during the gastroscopy.

 As soon as the gastroscope is removed, the mouth guard is taken out of your mouth and the test is finished.